opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 ## Git compiled to WASM

+> Potential implementation details are present below to in the end make a prediction on potential outcomes of going with this decision.

 Git is compiled to wasm using libkit2.
 Right now with wasm-git when it builds, it provides .wasm file.
 And one .js file emitted by Emscripten I think that comes with the FS and exposes a function `libgit` and maybe more things.

 You can then call `libgit.main()` to send commands to actual git.
 If it's a clone, it will clone it into Emscripten FS, exposed via `FS` global variable.